Jasonlhy/Gatsbyjs-Blog/src/markdown/Dynamic-Programming.md

 # Definition of Dynamic Programming
 Copy from wikipedia
-{% quote %}
-dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions - ideally, using a memory-based data structure.
+> dynamic programming is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions - ideally, using a memory-based data structure.
 The next time the same subproblem occurs, instead of recomputing its solution, one simply looks up the previously computed solution, thereby saving computation time at the expense of a (hopefully) modest expenditure in storage space.
 (Each of the subproblem solutions is indexed in some way, typically based on the values of its input parameters, so as to facilitate its lookup.)
 The act of storing solutions to subproblems is called "memoization".
-{% endquote %}

 - one of the divide and conquer method and use a table for memorialization of temporary(smaller problem) result.
 - executive, considering every possibility.